joemccann/azure-function-timer-covid-19-news-sentiment/build-sentiment-files/README.md

 # Azure Function TimerTrigger

-⏲ The `TimerTrigger` fires every 10 minutes for the `build` function.
+⏲ The `TimerTrigger` fires every 10 minutes for the `build-sentiment-files` function.

 ## How It Works